 In 1984, I read ``Let the Trumpet Sound,’’ a King biography by Stephen Oates.
 Since then I’ve read several books about southern American culture and African-American history.
 Studying African American history and African American culture is a robust way to understand United States history.

-A few years ago I was very gratified to see that in one Belchertown classroom the objective was to learn about Islamic religion and culture.
+A few years ago I was gratified to see that in one Belchertown, Massachusetts public school classroom the objective was to learn about Islamic religion and culture.
 I imagine that school personnel looked around, became aware of the suffering of American Muslims and developed a curriculum that would help kids learn about Islam in a responsible location, the classroom.
 Rather than ``on the streets.’’
 That is, from the bigots.